-- 1. New food service staff must attend the department pre-service academy training program and acquire a food safety certificate (manager's level).
-In addition, all food service staff must complete equipment and food service relevant training on a regular basis that counts toward the annual training required by the facility and department.
-The food service supervisor must ensure this training is documented. - 2.
-Food service staff must train and supervise offenders assigned to the kitchen.
-Food service staff provide and document comprehensive food and personal safety training for offenders assigned to the kitchen using established materials found in the Worker Training Materials folder of the Food Service Operations Guidebook located on iShare. - 3.
-The food service supervisor must ensure quarterly offender evaluations are conducted and maintained on work performance. - 4.
+- 1. New food service staff must attend the department pre-service academy training program, complete food service orientation training, and acquire a food safety certificate (manager's level).
+In addition, all food service staff must complete new equipment and food service relevant training on a regular basis that counts toward the annual training required by the facility and department.
+The food service supervisor must ensure this training is documented in the agency-approved electronic training system. - 2.
+Food service staff must train and supervise incarcerated people who areoffenders assigned to the kitchen.
+Food service staff provide and document comprehensive food and personal safety training for food handlersoffenders assigned to the kitchen using established materials found in the agency's resourcesWorker Training Materials folder of the Food Service Operations Guidebook located on iShare. - 3.
+The food service supervisor must ensure quarterly workeroffender evaluations are conducted and maintained on work performance. - 4.
 A worker food safety certification program is supported by designated food service units to enhance worker competence and job opportunities in the community.